v-dvorak/od-tools/README.md

-# Notehead experiments
+# Object Detection Tools

 This project is currenctly a work in progress.
+Conversions between dataset formats, image splitting and stitching for detection of small objects.

 ## Dataset visualization